Harshit-Raj-14/Lucy-AI/README.md

 Through real-time video, Lucy enables users to interact naturally —showing, talking, and guiding.
 Providing the feeling of in-person assistance from anywhere and anytime.

 ## Features

-* Real time video chat wiht 3D Lucy AI.
+- **Conversational Real-Time Video Assistance**
+  Experience dynamic, real-time video chats with 3D Lucy AI, bringing conversations to life like never before.

+- **Human-Like Expressions and Voice Modulation**
-* Lucy exhibits real expressions and voice modulation to show human like emotions and show an understnading of our problem.
+  Lucy showcases genuine expressions and voice tones, mimicking human emotions and demonstrating a deep understanding of your concerns.

+- **Customizable Knowledge Base**
-* Lucy can answer any question and can be trained on any knowledge base by providing it information in form of pdf or handbook or text.
+  Empower Lucy to answer any question by training her with your desired knowledge base.
+Simply provide information in the form of PDFs, handbooks, or text files, and watch her adapt effortlessly!

 ## Tech Stack
-React.js, Node.js, OPEN AI, ELeven Labs, Blender, Fibre Three.js
+**React.js, Node.js, OPEN AI, ELeven Labs, Blender, Fibre Three.js**

 ## Run the project
 1 Clone/Download this repo.